 What is martial law?
 How does it differ from other states of emergency?
-These are questions on the minds of many in times of national emergency whether it’s 9/11 terror attacks, the coronavirus, or times of elevated threat levels.
+These are questions on the minds of many in times of national emergency whether it’s 9/11 terror attacks, riots, or times of elevated threat levels.
 Here’s what you need to know about martial law, including why it isn’t likely to happen in times of national emergency unless certain conditions are met.

 Technical Definition Of Martial Law